umangSth/python_II_termProject/ReadMe.txt

+Instruction:
+First, run file Db.py to set the database schema and data.
+And, just run Main.py

 Create a multiuser Python application that tests the knowledge of a certain topic.
 Your application should have at least 20 questions stored in database of your choice and each time the user starts the application, 5 of these questions are selected randomly.
 Before attempting a quiz, create an account for each user (if they do not have one) or allow them to login.